rschristopher/rschristopher.github.io/src/saving/appendix/basic.md

     4. Copy securely.
     5. Optionally make a QR in Sparrow.

-??? warning "Verify Address on Airgapped Device"
+??? warning "2.
+Verify Address on Airgapped Device"
     1. Send address data via QR to the dedicated SeedSigners (verify on at least two for redundancy).
     2. Confirm ZPUB derivation on each SeedSigner (Address Explorer).